elec-e8408-mini-project-2025/project-documentation/README.md

 ### Security

-- The LilyGo watch SHALL only send hiking data to a paired device
+- The LilyGo watch MUST only send hiking data to a paired device
-- The LilyGo watch SHALL only be discoverable during pairing with the RPi
+- The LilyGo watch MUST only be discoverable during pairing with the RPi
-- The RPi SHALL periodically check if the watch is within range, the LilyGo SHALL NOT attempt to connect to the RPi automatically
+- The RPi MUST periodically check if the watch is within range, the LilyGo MUST NOT attempt to connect to the RPi automatically